 Introduction

-Doll (Collection Item) and Treasure (Favorite Item) are the center of NIKKE's endgame investments as they deal with base stat and crucial passives like Damage Taken Reduction, Cover HP Increase, and Multipliers Increase.
+Doll (Collection Item) and Treasure (Favorite Item) in NIKKE are the center of endgame investments as they deal with base stat and crucial passives like Damage Taken Reduction, Cover HP Increase, and Multipliers Increase.
 As Solo Raid and PvP become accessible to more and more players, and as the roster of meta Nikkes continues to grow, knowing whom to equip your Dolls on and whom to prioritize first is crucial for maintaining long-term sustainability.

 This guide will be divided into three sections: why, what, and how.
 All bases of questions will be covered, so by the end of reading this guide, you will be able to walk on your own.
 Should you still have questions, don't hesitate to contact us on our Discord.